[ Individual Essentials

 The Unicorn HAT gives you a grid of 64 coloured lights.
 You can create programs to set the lights in any colour in some lovely sequences.
 Pimoroni provide excellent instructions for using the Unicorn HAT.

 There are also Pi Zero and HD variants of the Unicorn HAT to accommodate different sizes and budgets.
+The Pimoroni Blinkt add-on is a single row of 8 coloured lights from £5+2.50P&P.

 Once you’ve had a few weeks to play with your new Raspberry Pi, I strongly recommend that you go along to your nearest Raspberry Jam, an international network of independent enthusiast clubs, many of which have tutorials and workshops where you can create some amazing projects with your Pi.
 Find a Raspberry Jam near you.